-The contest starts on February 15th and is open to students from Master or equivalent, individually or in small groups, interested in sustainable cities, simulation and smart vehicles.
+The contest starts on February 15th and is open to students from Master or PhD students, individually or in small groups, interested in sustainable cities, simulation and smart vehicles.
 Inscriptions will open on February 29th: Contest Registration

 Winners will present their solutions at the DSC Europe 2020 VR conference on September 9th, 2020 at the Congress Center of Antibes: DSC Program.
 Transportation costs will be taken into charge by the Driving Simulation Association.
 There is also the possibility for them to deploy their solution in the Nice conurbation.

 Sustainable development is one of the main topics of the 21st century.
 It is crucial to reduce our environmental footprint at every possible level.